dvirtz/slides/slides/ranges_23/ranges.md

 <!-- .element: style="font-size: 0.4em" -->

-Note: in addition to returning the function, it now returns the end iterator of the input range.
-This is the iterator that compared equal to the input sentinel.
+Note: in addition to returning the function, `for_each` now returns the end iterator.

 ---